ramakantgadhewal/MFEFT/README.md

 https://github.com/ORNL-CEES/thermochimica

-This solver provides the bridge between computational fluid dynamic and computational thermodynamics to take under consideration chemical reaction for molten salts, and many other applications if programmed.
+This solver provides the bridge between computational fluid dynamics and computational thermodynamics to take under consideration chemical reaction for molten salts, and many other applications if programmed.
 This current solver is specifically designed for the Cs(l) + F2(g) reaction to produce solid particles of CsF(s).
 Which means, one liquid phase is being consumed injecting fluorine gas to produce cesium fluoride and will only work for the isothermal tutorial here available.

 Before cloning this code, I expect you have OF9 installed.